 Decide on the devices

 Ensure compatibility with the devices predominantly used by your audience.
-Opt for responsive design that adapts to different screen sizes, including smartphones, tablets, and wearables.
+Opt for a responsive design that adapts to different screen sizes, including smartphones, tablets, and wearables.

 Design courses for small screens